rspamd/rspamd/rmilter/configuration.md

 ## Redis section

-Defines redis servers for grey/whitelisting and ratelimits.
+Defines Redis servers for grey/whitelisting and ratelimits.

-- `servers_grey`: redis servers for greylisting in format: `host[:port][, host[:port]]`.
+- `servers_grey`: Redis servers for greylisting in format: `host[:port][, host[:port]]`.
 	+ Default: `empty`
-- `servers_white`: redis servers for whitelisting in format similar to that is used in *servers_grey*
+- `servers_white`: Redis servers for whitelisting in format similar to that is used in *servers_grey*
 	+ Default: `empty`
-- `servers_limits`: redis servers used for limits storing
+- `servers_limits`: Redis servers used for limits storing
 	+ Default: `empty`
-- `servers_id`: redis servers used for storing messages IDs (used in replies checks)
+- `servers_id`: Redis servers used for storing messages IDs (used in replies checks)
 	+ Default: `empty`
-- `servers_spam`: redis servers used to broadcast messages that are rejected as spam
+- `servers_spam`: Redis servers used to broadcast messages that are rejected as spam
     + Default: `empty`
-- `servers_copy`: redis servers used to broadcast copies of messages (amount is defined by `copy_probability`)
+- `servers_copy`: Redis servers used to broadcast copies of messages (amount is defined by `copy_probability`)
     + Default: `empty`
 - `copy_probability`: a number that defines average amount of messages being copied to `servers_copy`, should be in range from 0.0 to 1.0 (e.g. 0.5 means that half of messages are copied in average)
     + Default: `1.0` - copy all if `servers_copy` is set
-- `connect_timeout`: timeout in miliseconds for connecting to redis
+- `connect_timeout`: timeout in milliseconds for connecting to redis-server
 	+ Default: `1s`
 - `error_time`: time in seconds during which we are counting errors
 	+ Default: `10`
 - `dead_time`: time in seconds during which we are thinking that server is down
 	+ Default: `300`
-- `maxerrors`: maximum number of errors that can occur during error_time to make rmilter thinking that this upstream is dead
+- `maxerrors`: maximum number of errors that can occur during error_time to make Rmilter thinking that this upstream is dead
 	+ Default: `10`

 It is also possible to set DB number and password for Redis: